Dmitriy3305/eCommerce-Application/README.md

 # eCommerce-Application
-The final task the team "SCRackers" course JavaScript/Front-end 2023Q1 [RS School](https://app.rs.school/).
+The final task the team "JSCRackers" course JavaScript/Front-end 2023Q1 [RS School](https://app.rs.school/).

 # Description
 An eCommerce store web application  with utilizes the API client for CommerceTools.